wecansur/rsschool-cv/cv.md

 * **GitHub:** [wecansur](https://github.com/wecansur)
 * **Discord RSS:** Vladimir Kobelev (@wecansur)
 ## About Me ##
-I worked as university teacher of russian language as foreign, but decide to build careerer in other sphere.
+I worked as university teacher of russian language as foreign, but decide to build career in other sphere.
 I have big interest in learning new skills.
 I`m *obsessed* with activities that require deep immersion and teamwork so I decide to become a frontend developer.
 ## Skills ##